-A woman in her 80s from south eastern Sydney died at Prince of Wales Hospital.
-She had received two doses of a COVID-19 vaccine and had underlying health conditions.
+A man in his 80s from Sydney’s southern suburbs died at Royal Prince Alfred Hospital.
+He had received two doses of a COVID-19 vaccine and had underlying health conditions.

-A woman in her 70s from south western Sydney died at Liverpool Hospital.
-She was a resident of the Gillawarna Village Aged Care facility in Georges Hall, where she acquired her infection.
+A woman in her 70s from the Central West died at the Gosling Creek Aged Care facility, where she acquired her infection.
 She was not vaccinated and had underlying health conditions.
-This is the fifth death linked to an outbreak at this facility.

 NSW Health expresses its sincere condolences to their loved ones.

-Twenty-six COVID-19 cases have been excluded following further investigation, bringing the total number of cases in NSW since the beginning of the pandemic to 106,621.
+Twenty-four COVID-19 cases have been excluded following further investigation, bringing the total number of cases in NSW since the beginning of the pandemic to 102,884.

 NSW Health continues to remind everyone to practise COVID-safe behaviours, including recommending people wear a mask in settings where they cannot physically distance.

 Around a quarter of people exposed to COVID-19 may still develop their infection after seven days.
 For the next seven days, close contacts should exercise caution and not enter a high-risk setting, should avoid large indoor gatherings, use a rapid antigen test if coming into contact with vulnerable people.

 Get tested and stay home if you have the mildest of symptoms.
 Do not visit family, friends or go to social events if you are unwell.
 Wash and sanitise your hands regularly.

 If you do not have symptoms, consider using a rapid antigen test before going out.